AlexanderKoch-Koch/low_cost_robot/README.md

 | Table Clamp                   | $6   | https://a.co/d/4KEiYdV                         |
 | Wires                         | $7   | https://a.co/d/hQfk2cb                         |

 There is usually a 10% discount code for the robotis shop.
 It might also help to add some grip tape to the gripper (e.g. https://a.co/d/dW7BnEN).
-A USB-C cable is nessesary to connect the servo driver board to a computer.
+A USB-C cable is necessary to connect the servo driver board to a computer.
 ![follower](./pictures/follower_arm.png)

 ## Assembly